 Layla Fanucci Art

 She told us that her success as an artist really took off when she began to create works of art unique from other artists – her own style.
 She has created numerous commissions and her works are in private galleries around the country and in select locations internationally.
+As of our latest update to this review, several of her paintings hang inside The Prisoner Winery.
 Conveniently her studio is located above the winery in the old house dating from 1900 that Rob’s grandparents used to live in.
 She hosts a limited number of receptions for her art each year at select locations around the country.
-For more information, visit: www.laylafanucci.com.

 —

-In late summer 2014, Charter Oak opened two small Charter houses, one an 800 square foot house with a remodeled kitchen, living room, bathroom with shower, laundry room and bedroom.
+In late summer 2014, Charter Oak opened two small ‘charter’ houses, one an 800 square foot house with a remodeled kitchen, living room, bathroom with shower, laundry room and bedroom.
 The bedroom has a king size bed, perfect accommodations for 2 guests only.
 And a smaller approximately 500-foot guesthouse next door.
 Any guests who stay at either of these homes are given a complimentary bottle of Charter Oak Wine.
 Inquire for details and pricing.

-Charter Oak’s total production averages about 1,000 cases annually and is primarily sold direct to consumer – over the years Rob has cut back on distribution and today is only distributed in select major markets including Florida, New York and Texas.
+Charter Oak’s total production averages about 1,000 cases annually and is primarily sold direct to consumer; over the years Rob has cut back on distribution and today is only distributed in select major markets including Florida, New York and Texas.
 Their wines have been well accepted at a number of premium restaurants including Per Se in New York and several national steak houses.
 For a truly artisan producer, their top vineyard sources and the quality of wines, their prices are quite reasonable.

-Locally they have limited distribution; one can find their wine at ACME Wine shop in St. Helena.
+Locally they have limited distribution; one can sometimes find their wines at ACME Wine shop in St. Helena or the Oakville Grocery.
 Visits are typically reserved for mailing list customers however often people can taste their wines at the Family Winemaker tastings and the ZAP tasting (Zinfandel Advocates and Producers).
 Each wine is typically produced in quantities of only 100 to 300 cases.
-To join the mailing list or wine club and for more information visit: www.charteroakwine.com
+Some wines are held back each year for later library releases to club members.

 Winery